Cristiano-guo/The-classification-of-Fasion-minist/README.md

 # The-classification-of-Fasion-minist
-Produce a CNN framework to classify the Fasion-minist dataset
+This project has established a CNN framework to classify the Fasion-minist dataset